harahauk/linux-vm-tools/README.md

 It seems that *Microsoft* moved away from maintaining these scripts in favor of *premade VMs* accessible through Hyper-VM Manager and presumable other Azure Dev Tools.

-For a time this code was steadily maintained by [Hinara](https://github.com/Hinara) in [this Github-repo](https://github.com/Hinara/linux-vm-tools).
+For a time this code was steadily maintained by [Hinara](https://github.com/Hinara) in [this Github-repo](https://github.com/Hinara/linux-vm-tools) and this is a fork of that authors massive efforts.

-I am not affiliated or in communication with this author, but it seems to me that maintenance has halted.
+I am not affiliated or in communication with this author, but it seems to me that maintenance has since halted.

-My continuation of the repository endevours to keep `Enhanced Session` working for as many major Linux-distributions as I can as the pre-made VMs maintained by Microsoft does not fit all my requirements.
+My continuation of the repository endevours to keep `Enhanced Session` working for as many major Linux-distributions as I can.
+This as an alternative to the pre-made VMs maintained by Microsoft as they do not fit my requirements.

 ## Usage